The Law On Property Division In Divorce

-In New York State, marital property and debt are subject to equitable distribution.
+In New York state, marital property and debt are subject to equitable distribution.
 In general, “marital property” is property acquired during the marriage, with certain exceptions, such as an inheritance or a gift to one spouse.

-That is why it is critical to work with a lawyer who can be a strong advocate for you and has a solid understanding of the ever changing law as applied to your unique circumstances.
+That is why it is critical to work with a lawyer who can be a strong advocate for you and has a solid understanding of the ever-changing law as applied to your unique circumstances.

 When you are trying to separate your lives between two people during property division in your divorce, it is important to be sure you are getting your fair share of things.
 Contact our office in Poughkeepsie to schedule your initial consultation today.
 Call us at 845-330-0650 or email us here.